 5x Points On Prepaid Hotels Through Amex Travel

 The card also offers 5x Membership Rewards points on prepaid hotels that are booked through Amex Travel.
-As a general rule of thumb this isn’t worth it.
-That’s because you’re generally not earning loyalty points with your preferred hotel program when you book through Amex Travel, so that’s quite an opportunity cost.
+As a general rule of thumb, this isn’t worth it.
+That’s because you’re usually not earning loyalty points with your preferred hotel program when you book through Amex Travel, so that’s quite an opportunity cost.